KibromBerihu/ai4elife/readme.md

 - [Acknowledgements](#acknowledgments)

 ## 📁 Required folder structure
 Please provide all data in a single directory.
 The method automatically analyses all given data batch-wise.

+To run the program, you only need PET scans (CT is not required) of patients in nifty format, where the PET images are coded in SUV units.
+If your images have already been segmented, you can also provide the mask (ground truth (GT)) as a binary image in nifty format.
+Suppose you provided ground truth (GT) data; it will print the dice, sensitivity, and specificity metrics between the reference segmentation by the expert (i.e., GT) and the predicted segmentation by the model.
+If the ground truth is NOT AVAILABLE, the model will only predict the segmentation.

 A typical data directory might look like: